saitaiky/notebook/docs/docs/software-development/programming/rust.md

 - When calling the `add` function in the `main` function, we provide two integer values `3` and `5` as arguments.
 - The result of calling `add(3, 5)` is `8`, which is printed to the console.

-:::infoWhat is the type of the main()?
+:::info What is the type of the main()?
 The () type has exactly one value (), and is used when there is no other meaningful value that could be returned. () is most commonly seen implicitly: functions without a -> ... implicitly have return type (), that is, these are equivalent (Ref:[Primitive Type](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/std/primitive.unit.html#:~:text=The%20()%20type%2C%20sometimes%20called,without%20a%20%2D%3E%20...)):
 ```rust
 fn long() -> () {}